-Eight MENA photographers reflect on environmental degradation and a grim present
+MENA photographers reflect on grim environmental degradation

 When the Middle East Institute, in partnership with Tribe Photo Magazine, hosts eight photographers to collectively expose a brutalized nature in a new show in Washington DC, it’s hard not to succumb to eco-distress.